Campus Rules & Procedures

-Thompson Student Center: Banners are not to exceed 3 feet by 8 feet.
-The Office of Student Activities must approve banners.
+Banners are not to exceed 3 feet by 8 feet.
+The Office of Student Engagement must approve banners.
 Upon approval, banners must be delivered to the TSC Information Desk to be hung by TSC personnel.
 TSC personnel will be responsible for taking banners down.

-Residence Hall Lobbies: Banners are not to exceed 3 feet by 8 feet.
-The Office of Student Activities, prior to hanging, must approve banners.
+Banners are not to exceed 3 feet by 8 feet.
+The Office of Student Engagement, prior to hanging, must approve banners.
 Once approval has been granted, the Director of Residential Living & Learning must be contacted regarding distribution of banners in residence halls.
 The organization is responsible for removing the banner following the activity.

-Permission must be obtained from the Director of Student Activities to solicit or distribute advertising or handbills on university property.
+Permission must be obtained from the Executive Director of Student Engagement to solicit or distribute advertising or handbills on university property.
 Specially designated bulletin boards are available for off-campus businesses and organizations.

-The J-TAC student newspaper offers several publicity options.
-Contact The J-TAC office at (254) 968-9057 or www.myjtac.com for more information.
+The JTAC student newspaper offers several publicity options.
+Contact The JTAC office at (254) 968-9056 or http://www.jtacnews.comfor more information.

-Permission must be obtained from the Director of Student Activities to solicit and distribute advertising, handbills or other material on Tarleton State University property.
+Permission must be obtained from the Executive Director of Student Engagement to solicit and distribute advertising, handbills or other material on Tarleton State University property.
 Tarleton reserves the right to limit time, place and manner of solicitation.
-Therefore, any activity permit must be filed 10 days prior to an event with the Office of Student Activities.
+Therefore, any activity permit must be filed 10 days prior to an event with the Office of Student Engagement.

 Several facilities offer special publicity options.
 Table tents can be used in the Thompson Student Center, (254) 968-9256), and the Dining Hall, (254) 968-9445.
 Contact these areas for further information about the use of table tents.
 An electronic message system is available in the Thompson Student Center.
 Contact the Operations Office, (254) 968-9256, for further information.
 An electronic sign located in the parking lot of Memorial Stadium is available for messages.
 Student Organizations may display a message three (3) days prior to an event at no charge.
 Additional days cost $5 per day.
 Contact the Athletic Department, (254) 968-9185, for further information.

-Any other types of publicity not covered in this section should be cleared with the Office of Student Activities prior to publicizing or distribution.
+Any other types of publicity not covered in this section should be cleared with the Office of Student Engagement prior to publicizing or distribution.